dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-create-a-simple-binding.md

 # How to create a data binding

 This article describes how to create a binding XAML.
 The example uses a data object that represents an employee at a company.
 This data object is bound to a XAML window that uses `TextBlock` controls to list the employee's details.
+You'll create a UI that looks like the following image:

+:::image type="content" source="media/how-to-create-a-simple-binding/preview.png" alt-text="A WPF window that shows details about an employee, such as their first name, last name, title, hire date, and salary.":::

 To learn more about data binding, see [Data binding overview in WPF](data-binding-overview.md).
 To learn more about data binding, see [Data binding overview in WPF](data-binding-overview.md).

-:::image type="content" source="media/how-to-create-a-simple-binding/preview.png" alt-text="A WPF window that shows details about an employee, such as their first name, last name, title, hire date, and salary.":::

 ## Create a data object